 - Heat a large skillet over medium-high heat.
 Add prosciutto and slowly cook until crispy, transfer to a plate lined with paper towel.

-- Add a splash of white wine to the hot skillet scraping up any brown bits left from the proscuitto.
-Add pasta, tapanade, crispy proscuitto, sun dried tomatoes and pasta water.
-Toss until the pasta is well coated and warmed though.
+- Add a splash of white wine to the hot skillet scraping up any brown bits left from the prosciutto.
+Add pasta, tapenade, crispy prosciutto, sun-dried tomatoes and pasta water.
+Toss until the pasta is well coated and warmed through.
 Serve hot garnished with basil and parmesan.

 - Top with fried or poached egg if desired.